La ruota della fortuna: Warm-Up Lap

 The "warm-up lap" carried over from Pentatlon, but was dropped after the first few episodes.
 What it did, however, was allow each player exactly one spin and one guess, regardless of whether or not the letter was in the puzzle, starting with the player whose turn it was to begin the round.
-After each player got one guess, the game continued in the standard fashion with the player who began the round continuing to control the wheel until he/she made a mistake or landed on "Perde" (Bankrupt) or "Passa" (Lose a Turn).
+After each player got one guess, the game continued in the standard fashion with the player who began the round continuing to control the wheel until he/she made a mistake or landed on either penalty space.

-Landing on "JOLLY" during the warm-up lap allowed a player a free spin, but control immediately passed to the next player instead of allowing the player a second spin.
+Landing on the Free Spin (known as a "Jolly") during the warm-up lap allowed a player a free spin, but control immediately passed to the next player instead of allowing the player a second spin.

 Bankrupt

-Written on the wheel as "Perde," short for "Perde tutto" (lose everything).
+Written on the wheel as "Perde", short for "Perde tutto" ("loses everything").
 The wedge was renamed Bancarotta in 2007.
+In the 2024 version, all winnings from the entire game are forfeited to a Bankrupt.

 Lose a Turn

-Written on the wheel as "Passa," short for "Passa mano" (lose a turn).
+Written on the wheel as "Passa", short for "Passa mano" ("loses a turn").